 The symptoms of excessive sweating may resemble other medical conditions.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 Treatment for excessive sweating

-Specific treatment for excessive sweating will be determined by your doctor, based on:
+Specific treatment for excessive sweating will be discussed with you by your healthcare provider, based on:

 Your age, overall health, and medical history